 - 2.5.1.
 In developing our Objectives we took into account all the issues described in Section 2.4.
 To help confirm that our Objectives reflect local needs, we developed them in consultation with Councillors and representatives of local resident and amenity associations.
-The Transportation Policy Board discussed and approved our Objectives and our Public Realm Scrutiny Committee then approved them in July 2010. - 2.5.2.
-Table 2.1 summarises our Objectives.
-Tables 2.2 and 2.3 show how they relate to, and are fully compatible with, the MTS goals, the CLSRTP challenges, our LDF Core Strategy Objectives and the Environment and Transport Aims of our Community Strategy.
+The Transportation Policy Board discussed and approved our Objectives and our Public Realm Scrutiny Committee then approved them in July 2010.
+We aim to deliver our Objectives over the next 20 years the life time of the current MTS (2011 to 2031). - 2.5.2.
+Table 1 summarises our Objectives.
+Tables 2 and 3 show how they relate to, and are fully compatible with, the MTS goals, the CLSRTP challenges, our LDF Core Strategy Objectives and the Environment and Transport Aims of our Community Strategy.

-Table 2.1 Royal Borough LIP Transport Objectives
+Table 1 - Royal Borough LIP Transport Objectives

-1 Improve accessibility to places and services, especially for those with special mobility needs 2 Make it easier for residents to choose walking, cycling and public transport over private car ownership and use 3 Improve the quality, accessibility and reliability of public transport 4 Reduce transport - related air pollution and carbon dioxide emissions 5 Increase the proportion of journeys made on foot and by bicycle 6 Manage on-street parking and loading to achieve a better balance between the competing demands on kerb-side space 7 Improve journey time reliability for all road users 8 Improve the appearance and efficiency of our streets and places, and make them inclusive for all 9 Reduce the number and severity of road accident casualties
+1 Improve accessibility to places and services, especially for those with special mobility needs 2 Make it easier for residents to choose walking, cycling and public transport over private car ownership and use 3 Improve the quality, reliability and inclusivity of public transport 4 Reduce transport - related air pollution and carbon dioxide emissions 5 Manage on-street parking and loading to achieve a better balance between the competing demands on kerb-side space 6 Improve journey time reliability for all road users 7 Improve the appearance and efficiency of our streets and places, and make them inclusive for all 8 Reduce the number and severity of road accident casualties